-Eversource meters don't have hour by hour monitoring, so setting these rates is not possible through Eversource, but there are ways to move this process along in the future, using a meter-less rate system like the NHEC's transactive energy rate, which uses a meter-less system.
-CPCHH is actively looking into this.
+Eversource meters don't have hour by hour monitoring, so setting these rates is not possible through Eversource, but there are ways to move this process along in the future, using a meter-less rate system.

-- ~ What percentage of customers choose renewable options?
+~ What percentage of customers choose renewable options?

 Most CPCNH customers choose the most basic plan.
 (90% of customers choose the Granite Basic (23.4% Renewable energy.
 15.8 cents kWh.)
-This plan is consistently lower than Eversource rates. - What are the rules for dissolving a contract with CPCNH?
+This plan is consistently lower than Eversource rates.

+~ What are the rules for dissolving a contract with CPCNH?

 Most private brokers want you to lock in a 3-year contract.
 If the town adopts the CPCNH joint powers agreement and it is approved at Town Meeting, there is a rolling enrollment policy.
 Tamworth would be enrolled for 36 months.
 The town could choose to terminate at any time.
 (There are some provisions for terminating.)
-If the town leaves CPCNH, they keep their portion of the Reserve Fund. - ~Can you assist in a capital project if the town has available land?
+If the town leaves CPCNH, they keep their portion of the Reserve Fund.

+~Can you assist in a capital project if the town has available land?